Equilateral Triangle Perimeter Calculator

 • Warning signs.
 A US Yield sign is a 36-inch-equal-sided triangle.
 Perimeter = 108 in = 9 ft of edge trim per sign.

 • Geodesic domes.
 A typical hobby dome uses equilateral triangles with sides around 3 to 4 ft.
-Each panel has 9 to 12 ft of edge — important for sealing seams.
+Each panel has 9 to 12 ft of edge, which is what matters when you are sealing seams.

 • Triangle road signs in many countries.
 Standard 70-cm side = 210 cm = 2.10 m perimeter.